Pindainc/Beginners_Trading_Bot/README.md

 #### Potential Upgrades
 - A Profit Optimizer Experiment

-**This is a sample graphic** for future experiments to adjust  to optimize profits
+Displayed below is a **sample graphic** that can be utilized for upcoming experiments aimed at optimizing profits.

 ![image_720](https://github.com/Pindainc/Beginners_Trading_Bot/assets/100908888/3e652b8e-62f5-4bb8-9775-11ed1b752f8b)

-As an example, we conducted a test on AAPL using an hourly time frame with a profit objective of 0.5%.
+As an example, we conducted a test on AAPL using an hourly time frame with a profit objective of 0.5.
 This test resulted in a profit of $4.09.
-However, when we shortened the time frame and adjusted the profit objective to 1% on a minute-by-minute basis, we observed a significant increase in profit, reaching $13.67.
-It is worth noting that when we further increased the profit objective to 2%, the overall profit decreased.
+However, when we shortened the time frame and adjusted the profit objective to 1.0 on a minute-by-minute basis, we observed a significant increase in profit, reaching $13.67.
+It is worth noting that when we further increased the profit objective to 2.0, the overall profit decreased.
 This led us to explore multiple variations to identify the optimal settings for maximizing profit potential.
 By continuously experimenting with different parameters, we strive to ensure that we generate the highest possible profit.

 ---
 ### Conclusion